5 Things Newlyweds Should Never Do

 Trying To Change Your Spouse After Marriage

 Consider how hard it is for you to change things about yourself; now just imagine how difficult it is to change your spouse.
-I am a firm believer that if want things around you to change, you must first make the change.
+I believe that if you want things around you to change, you must first make the change.
 Change begets change.

 Allowing Family/Friends To Control Your Marriage